medubelko/gaffer/doc/source/References/UIReference/NodeGraph.md

 # Node Graph #

-The following is a list of input device shortcuts for manipulating Gaffer's Node Graph and its interface.
+The following is a list of input device controls and shortcuts for manipulating Gaffer's Node Graph and its interface.

 ## Node Creation ##